specsolutions/specsync-for-tfs-documentation/getting-started/getting-started-cucumber.md

 ## Preparation

-For setting up SpecSync for Azure DevOps, you need a Cucumber project and a Azure DevOps project.
+For setting up SpecSync for Azure DevOps, you need a Cucumber project and an Azure DevOps project.
 For the supported Azure DevOps versions, please check the [Compatibility](../reference/compatibility.md) list.

 In our guide, we will use a calculator example \(my\_calculator\) that uses Cucumber.js v5.1.
 The sample project can be downloaded from [GitHub](https://github.com/gasparnagy/specsync-basic-calculator-cucumber-js).

-For a synchronization target we use an Azure DevOps project: `https://specsyncdemo.visualstudio.com/MyCalculator`. \(An Azure DevOps project for testing SpecSync can be created for free from the [Azure DevOps website](https://azure.microsoft.com/en-us/services/devops/)\).
+For a synchronization target we use an Azure DevOps project: `https://specsyncdemo.visualstudio.com/MyCalculator`.
+(An Azure DevOps project for testing SpecSync can be created for free from the [Azure DevOps website](https://azure.microsoft.com/en-us/services/devops/)).

 ## Installation